VirxEC/VirxERLU/README.md

 # VirxERLU

 Big thanks to ddthj/GoslingUtils for the basis of VirxERLU.
-This version, however, improves upon many things, including pathfinding, finding shots, and aerials.
+However, VirxERLU improves upon many things.
+This includes pathfinding, shot validation, and aerials.
+It also adds many things, like support for TMCP and a GUI for debugging.
 This also improves on the general performance of the agent.

 + [RLBot](http://www.rlbot.org/)
 + [VirxERLU Wiki](https://github.com/VirxEC/VirxERLU/wiki)